9 min read

 Your thesis statement should be clear and to the point.
 Avoid vague or ambiguous language.
 Clearly state the main argument or point you intend to make in your essay.

-Ensure that your thesis statement presents an argument or position that can be debated or challenged.
+Develop a thesis statement that presents an argument or position that can be debated or challenged.
 It should not be a statement of fact but rather an assertion that invites discussion and analysis.

 Consider your target audience's interests and expectations.
 Tailor your thesis statement to address their concerns and engage their curiosity.